Valks-Games/sankari/.github/CONTRIBUTING_CODER.md

 [![GitHub issues by-label](https://img.shields.io/github/issues/Valks-Games/sankari/coding?color=black)](https://github.com/Valks-Games/sankari/issues?q=is%3Aissue+is%3Aopen+label%3Acoding)

 ## Setup VS2022 to work with Godot C#
-1. Make sure you have the latest installation of VS2022
+1. Make sure you have the latest installation of [VS2022 Community Edition](https://visualstudio.microsoft.com/vs/)
 2. Set `Godot > Editor > Editor Settings > Mono > Editor > External Editor` to `Visual Studio`
 3. To get debugging working with Godot, create a new folder next to `project.godot` called `Properties` and within that folder create a new JSON file with the following contents